ant512/EarthShakerDS/README.txt

 Controls
 --------

 The d-pad moves around the level.
-Hold the A button when pressing a direction to push the adjacent block in that direction without moving the player sprite.
+The X, Y, A and B buttons will poke the block that is above, to the left, below and to the right respectively, without moving the player sprite.
+This means you can push boulders, collect diamonds, and so on, that are next to you without moving.
+This is a useful technique in some of the levels.

 If you make a mistake and get stuck, you can press L and R simultaneously to commit suicide and restart the level.

-Press X to bring up a map screen and press X again to switch back to the game.
+Press Select to bring up a map screen and press Select again to switch back to the game.
 Note that you can only bring up the map screen once per life per level, so only look at it when you need to.

 Press Start to pause the game.
 Press it again to unpause.
 While paused, pressing X exits the game and returns to the title screen.